Ken Waldichuk: Oakland Athletics

 On August 1, 2022, the Yankees traded Waldichuk, JP Sears, Luis Medina, and Cooper Bowman to the Oakland Athletics for Frankie Montas and Lou Trivino.
 He was subsequently assigned to the Las Vegas Aviators of the Triple-A Pacific Coast League.
-The Athletics promoted him to the major leagues on September 1 to make his major league debut the following day.
+The Athletics promoted Waldichuk to the major leagues on September 1 to make his major league debut the following day.
+On September 24, Waldichuk earned his first career victory after allowing four runs on five hits and four strikeouts across five innings of work against the New York Mets.